fomightez/yeastmine/README.md

 * Running these scripts does require InterMine Python Web Service Client module be installed on the system.
 See notes on installing the InterMine Python Web Service Client Module.

-* These scripts will work on free [PythonAnywhere](https://www.pythonanywhere.com/) accounts because InterMine and YeastMine were graciously added to the [Whitelisted sites for free users](https://www.pythonanywhere.com/whitelist/) when I requested. ***Thanks, PythonAnywhere!*** See [notes on installing](#installation-of-intermine-python-web-service-client-module) the InterMine Python Web Service Client Module on PythonAnywhere below.
+* THERE IS AN ISSUE RIGHT NOW (EARLY 2018) PREVENTING THESE FROM WORKING ON FREE ACCOUNTS, see below.
+These scripts will work on free [PythonAnywhere](https://www.pythonanywhere.com/) accounts because InterMine and YeastMine were graciously added to the [Whitelisted sites for free users](https://www.pythonanywhere.com/whitelist/) when I requested. ***Thanks, PythonAnywhere!*** See [notes on installing](#installation-of-intermine-python-web-service-client-module) the InterMine Python Web Service Client Module on PythonAnywhere below.

 * Of course, they will also work on your computer, server, or cloud instance or wherever you run Python programs that can access the internet.
 (On [SourceLair](https://www.sourcelair.com) `easy_install intermine  ` didn't work for adding the InterMine module, `pip install intermine` did work to install the InterMine module though; however, the company has now switched their business model to not include free accounts.)